-Α = 4.0 С = 2.0 Р = Pass
+Α = 4.0 С = 2.0 Ρ = Pass

-A- = 3.7 C- 1.7 W = Withdrawal
+A - II 3.7 C- II 1.7 w H Withdrawal

-B+ = 3.3 D+ 1.3 ı = Incomplete
+B+ = 3.3 D+ II 1.3 I = Incomplete

-В = 3.0 D 1.0 NC = No Credit
+в = 3.0 D = 1.0 NC = No Credit

-B- = 2.7 D- = 0.7 AD = Academic Dishonesty
+В- = 2.7 D- = 0.7 AD = Academic Dishonesty

-C+ = 2.3 F = 0.0
+C+ = 2.3 F Π 0.0

-- Only courses completed with a grade of C- or better are acceptable in satisfaction of graduation requirements - If a student receives a grade of lower than C- in a required course or a prerequisite course, the student must repeat the course before going on to the next higher level - Students are eligible to receive federal financial aid for up to two repeated courses.
-Students should be aware that this may also have an adverse effect on future federal aid, their anticipated graduation date, and visa status - Students must consult with both their AIS advisor and their financial aid counselor so they are fully aware of their situation and are able to plan accordingly
+- Only courses completed with a grade of C- or better are acceptable in satisfaction of graduation requirements. - If a student receives a grade of lower than C- in a required course or a prerequisite course, the student must repeat the course before going on to the next higher level. - Students are eligible to receive Federal Financial Aid for up to two repeated courses.
+Students should be aware that this may also have an adverse effect on future Federal Aid, their anticipated graduation date, and visa status. - Students must consult with both their Academic Advisor and their Financial Aid Advisor so they are fully aware of their situation and are able to plan accordingly.